LeonardoBraga/ng2-helpers/README.md

 Usage
 -----

-In order to create a directive using this library, you need to call at least `Component` and `Class`.
+To create a directive using this library, you need to call at least `Component` and `Class`.
 You can call the helpers in any order, as long as either `Component` or `Class` is the last one.

 The directives created by this library follow the conventions below:
 - They always have an isolated scope.